The Latest | France votes in pivotal runoff elections that could propel the far right to power

-France votes Sunday in pivotal runoff elections that could hand a historic victory to Marine Le Pen's far-right National Rally and its nationalistic, anti-immigrant vision — or produce a hung parliament and years of political deadlock.
+France is seeing high turnout Sunday in pivotal runoff elections that could hand a historic victory to Marine Le Pen's far-right National Rally and its nationalistic, anti-immigrant vision — or produce a hung parliament and years of political deadlock.

 Sunday's snap elections in this nuclear-armed nation have potential impact on the war in Ukraine, global diplomacy and Europe's economic stability.
 And they're almost certain to undercut President Emmanuel Macron for the remaining three years of his presidency.
 France could have its first far-right government since the Nazi occupation in World War II if the National Rally wins an absolute majority and its 28-year-old leader Jordan Bardella becomes prime minister.